Tatang94/musik/replit.md

 - ✓ Banner display below "listen to music and earn" text
 - ✓ YouTube Iframe API integration for synchronized play/pause
 - ✓ Delete song functionality in admin panel
+- ✓ **NEW**: Landing page with "Monetisasi Penikmat Lagu" branding
+- ✓ **NEW**: Call-to-action "Mulai Sekarang" button redirecting to songs.php
+- ✓ **NEW**: Feature cards highlighting rewards, music quality, and ease of use

 ### Technical Improvements
 - ✓ Enhanced security with proper client/server separation